New CRM integrations: Salesforce & HubSpot

 • Clinical research

-• University research
+• Academic research

 • User experience (UX) research

-Employee incentives
+Employee recognition

-How do you maximize employee output and wellbeing?
+How do you maximize employee output and well-being?

 By aligning employee interests with business goals.